mjhea0/node-stripe-charge/README.md

 [![npm version](https://badge.fury.io/js/node-stripe-charge.svg)](http://badge.fury.io/js/node-stripe-charge)

 This is a template for you to use in your own project for processing one-time Stripe charges.
 Follow the directions below to get started quickly.
-You will obviously want to customize this template to meet your needs. *The user login is only for admins*.
+You will obviously want to customize this template to meet your needs.

 ## Quick Start